CCPA: What is Personal Information?

-- Inferences - Inferences drawn to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.
+- Inferences - Inferences drawn from other personal information reflecting the consumer’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

 Some information is excluded from this definition:

-- “Personal information” does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.
+- “Personal information” does not include publicly available information, which is information that is lawfully made available to the general public from federal, state, or local government records.